wazuh/wazuh-documentation/source/proof-of-concept-guide/integrate-network-ids-suricata.rst

 Configure your environment as follows to test the PoC.

 #.
 Install Suricata (tested with version 5.0.8) on the Ubuntu 20 monitored endpoint.
-This requires EPEL repository that depends on your operating system version.
 This process can take over 10 minutes.

     .. code-block:: XML